 There are several reasons why many gun owners consider bolt-action rifles as the most dependable and desirable weapons to have.

 You can easily teach someone to shoot with a bolt-action rifle.
 Firing a bolt action requires a very methodical, 4-step process: work the bolt, aim, squeeze the trigger, and work the bolt again.
 Shooters learn to make every shot count.
-Unlike using a semi-automatic, a bolt action slows a new shooter down and allows he or she to learn how to concentrate and fire correctly and accurately.
+Unlike using a semi-automatic, a bolt action slows a new shooter down and allows you to learn how to concentrate and fire correctly and accurately.

 For hunters, this slow, methodical way of firing provided by bolt-action rifles increases the odds of making a kill-shot the first time.